 The CME TreasuryWatch Tool provides a quick and comprehensive overview of important market information in a clean, concise view.
 Elements of the tool are built in a robust manner that aggregates important data to provide an overview, while also granting the user the ability to perform detailed drill-down analysis.
 CME TreasuryWatch then allows the user to download information in an easily accessible PDF file for storage and retrieval.

-CME TreasuryWatch organizes data into eight unique elements and further sorts the elements into three related columns.
-The left-most column contains important market data and dynamically updates Federal Reserve Balance Sheet asset figures as released.
-This column also includes CME Group’s proprietary FedWatch tool and key market interest rates.
+The tool organizes data into nine unique elements and further sorts the elements into four related sections.
+The left-most section contains important market data and prevailing treasury yields, as well as observed volatility levels in the markets.
+This section also includes data from CME Group’s proprietary FedWatch tool and additional key short-term interest rates markets.

 1 – FedWatch target rate and probability

-Rates and probabilities of FOMC rate moves for upcoming meetings, as provided by the CME FedWatch Tool, powered by QuikStrike, available here.
-Probabilities of possible Fed Funds target rates are based on Fed Fund futures contract prices assuming that rate changes occur in 0.25% (25 basis points) increments and that the Fed Funds Effective Rate (FFER) will react by a like amount.
+Rates and probabilities of FOMC rate moves for upcoming meetings, as provided by the CME FedWatch Tool, powered by QuikStrike are available here.
+Probabilities of possible Fed Funds target rates are based on Fed Fund futures contract prices, assuming that rate changes occur in 0.25% (25 basis points) increments and that the Fed Funds Effective Rate (FFER) will react by a like amount.

 2 – Treasury yields

 Display the Treasury Yield Curve for On-The-Run (ON TR) Cash Treasuries and the Treasury Futures Yield Curve based on the implied yields of each futures contract’s current Cheapest-to-Deliver (CTD) Treasury.
 These rates are provided by the CME Treasury Analytics Tool, powered by QuikStrike, available here.

 Press to populate a graphical Treasury Futures Yield Curve as an additional viewing option.

 3 – STIR yields